While the Phoebe Waterman Haas Public Observatory is closed, you can explore Astronomy anywhere with these resources.

-The centerpiece of the Public Observatory is a 16-inch Boller & Chivens telescope, purchased in 1967 by Harvard College Observatory.
+Our largest telescope is a 16-inch Boller & Chivens telescope, purchased in 1967 by Harvard College Observatory.
 It is named the Cook Memorial Telescope in memory of Chester Sheldon Cook, a long-time member of the Amateur Telescope Makers of Boston.
 The telescope was used by generations of students at the Harvard-Smithsonian Oak Ridge Observatory in Harvard, Massachusetts.
-With the closing of that Observatory in 2005, the Cook Memorial Telescope was loaned, and later donated by Harvard, to the Museum as the primary instrument in the Phoebe Waterman Haas Public Observatory.
+The Cook Memorial Telescope was loaned, and later donated by Harvard, to the Museum as the primary telescope in the Phoebe Waterman Haas Public Observatory.

-The Observatory also houses several solar telescopes that allow observers to safely view the Sun in different types of light.
-With the white-light telescopes, you can see sunspots on the Sun's surface.
-The hydrogen-alpha (red light) and calcium-K (purple light) telescopes can reveal a variety of solar features in the Sun's atmosphere.
+We also have several solar telescopes that allow observers to safely view the Sun in different types of light.
+Our white-light telescopes show us a view of the Sun's surface.
+Our hydrogen-alpha (red light) and calcium-K (purple light) telescopes shows us the Sun's atmosphere.

 About Phoebe Waterman Haas

 Phoebe Waterman Haas received her doctorate in astronomy from the University of California, Berkeley, in 1913 — one of the first American women to earn such a degree.
 She also studied at the historic Lick Observatory near San Jose, California.
-She is believed to be the first woman astronomer to conduct her own telescopic research and not rely on the observations of others.
+She is believed to be the first woman to directly use the Lick telescope, which with its 36” lens was one of the largest telescopes in the world at that time.
 The observatory was named for her in recognition of a $6 million donation from the Thomas W. Haas Foundation to establish an endowment for the Museum's Public Observatory Program.
 It is the largest donation ever given to the Museum for science education programming.
 Phoebe Haas was the grandmother of the foundation's president, Thomas W. Haas.

 What can visitors do in the Observatory?